BohdanHavran/DevOps-Basecamp-HomeTask/finaltask/README.md

 ![image](https://user-images.githubusercontent.com/7732624/219907025-1451b639-1235-4254-8859-18c2dc9c0937.png)

-We can check your server using CIS-CAT, the result should be at least 80 score (I recommend running the check after deploying Kubernetes as it makes its own changes):
+You can check your server using CIS-CAT, the result should be at least 80 score (I recommend running the check after deploying Kubernetes as it makes its own changes):

 ![image](https://user-images.githubusercontent.com/7732624/219907509-c296e77c-0847-4e91-b87c-3e5c0b3a9d2e.png)